 If you have not already signed up for the NCELA listserv, we encourage you do so at http://ncela.ed.gov/listserv.
 In the meantime, please feel free to report any problems you identify by sending a message to firstname.lastname@example.org.
 Again, thank you for your help and patience while we refurbish the NCELA website.

 MISSION AND RESPONSIBILITIES

-- Provide national leadership to help ensure that English language learners and immigrant students attain English proficiency and achieve academically and,
+The mission of the Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA) is to provide national leadership to help ensure that English learners and immigrant students attain English proficiency and achieve academically.

 The Office identifies major issues affecting the education of English learners and assists and supports state and local systemic reform efforts to improve the achievement of English learners.